 My name is Isabela Paras.
 I am a mother, a student and a nurse.
 I am married and have one child.
-Currently, I am working to get my nursing certification.
+Currently, I am studying to get my nursing certification.
 Also, I am taking classes online to improve my use of English.
 I am trying to get rid of simple grammar mistakes so that I can communicate with my co-workers more effectively.
 I am taking a grammar course and a speech course at the College of San Mateo.

 At night, I work at Children's Hospital in Oakland.
 I am learning with a group of eight other people.
 I often get home very late.
 I am having difficulty balancing my work, study and home schedules.
 But I hope I can get through this difficult time.
 I know that I will need to have a good education to get a better job and have a more successful life.